 I had an entirely different craft in mind to do this weekend with Madison, but then I started thinking.
 What would I like to get this year that is different and one that would be cherished and used for years to come?
 One that the kids can create easily instead of purchasing because, to be honest, handmade, homemade gifts mean so much more to me than gifts they acquire in the store.
 That’s how this Mothers Day Stamped Tile Coasters came into existence.

-Madison had found some stamps that we used at Halloween, but I didn’t have any stamps that were specific to Mother’s Day, so I ended up getting a few and went to Lowes and purchase some ceramic tiles.
-While the tiles are cheap, the stamps can work out to be a tad expensive if you decide to do different designs on each tile as we did.
+Madison had found some stamps that we used at Halloween, but I didn’t have any stamps that were specific to Mother’s Day, so I ended up getting a few and going to Lowes to purchase some ceramic tiles.
+While the tiles are cheap, the stamps can work out to be a tad expensive if you decide to do different designs on each tile, as we did.
 However, you can’t put a price on a mother’s love, so don’t worry about the price tag.
-This project is one that you can get all the kids involved in and when it’s over, not only will they be proud of what they just created, but you’ll love it as well.
+This project is one that you can get all the kids involved in, and when it’s over, not only will they be proud of what they just created, but you’ll love it as well.

 So here goes!
 And by the way, if Madison can do this, so can you.